stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 transition.

-## Deployment Incentives
+## Deployment Incentives {#applimited-incentive}

 Endpoints that indicate maximum sending rate for application-limited traffic on SPUD-aware networks allow the operators of those networks to better handle traffic.
 This can benefit the service quality and increase the user's satisfaction with the provided network service.

-Currently application have no good indication when to change their coding rate.
+Currently applications have no good indication when to change their coding rate.
 Rate increases are especially hard.
 Further, frequent rate changes should be avoided for quality of experience.
 Cooperative indication of intended and available sending rate for application-limited flows can simplify